 There’s also space for a homemade potting table in the back garden

 The studio was converted from an old garage and is where Ambrice runs her art and antiques dealership, Relic.
 Ben replaced the mezzanine flooring and Ambrice cleaned and painted the walls and ground floor.
 She also designed the steel-framed chairs after being unable to find exactly what she wanted for the secret garden.
-Ambrice’s ‘Toscana Lounger’ chairs are suitable for outdoor or indoor use and are available through her website Relic Interiors.
+Ambrice’s ‘Toscana Lounger’ chairs are suitable for outdoor or indoor use and are available through her website Relic Interiors (opens in new tab).

-Words / Ife Adedeji
+Original feature / Ife Adedeji

 This house is taken from H&G's sister brand, Period Living magazine